Call today to schedule a private consultation732-548-3200

 Revision rhinoplasty is one of the most complicated procedures in all of plastic surgery.
 Any nasal surgery is difficult because of all the different interactions between the delicate cartilages, bone, and skin.

 After an initial rhinoplasty has been performed, scar tissue forms.
 This scar tissue can be very strong and can cause the cartilage, skin, and even bone to sometimes shift, resulting in irregularities of the nose.
-The goal of revision rhinoplasty is to reverse those problems and create a natural, aesthetically pleasing nose.
+The goal of our NJ revision rhinoplasty procedure is to reverse those problems and create a natural, aesthetically pleasing nose.

 The process begins with extensive evaluation and planning.
 During consultation, the nose is carefully examined for irregularities and other aspects that seem unnatural.
 We will also examine the areas that you feel did not come out correctly.
 Finally, we will evaluate the inside of the nose for proper structure and breathing.